Michael Walters: AFL career

-In 2018, especially after the suspension and subsequent injury to Nat Fyfe, Walters spent increasing amounts of time in the midfield, where he finished the season averaging 19.8 disposals per game, his highest average in his career so far.

-He won Fremantle's leading goal-kicker award, his 4th for the club, kicking 22 goals from 18 games.
+In 2018, Walters averaged a career-high 19.8 disposals per game and won Fremantle's leading goal-kicker award with 22 goals from 18 games.
 He was a finalist for Mark of the Year, where he was nominated for his high-flying mark on Jeremy McGovern, against the West Coast Eagles in Round 20.

 Walters started 2019 in blazing fashion, averaging career-high figures.
-In Round 10, he kicked a behind after the siren to give the Dockers a 1-point win over the Brisbane Lions at Optus stadium.
+In Round 10, he kicked a behind after the siren to give the Dockers a 1-point win over the Brisbane Lions at Perth Stadium.
 The following week in the Round 11 clash with Collingwood at the MCG, Walters kicked a goal with 30 seconds remaining to give the Dockers a 4-point lead which ultimately won them the game.
-Arguably, his best performance came in Round 13 when Fremantle played Port Adelaide at Optus stadium.
+Arguably, his best performance came in Round 13 when Fremantle played Port Adelaide at Perth Stadium.
 He kicked 6.1 and picked up 25 disposals in the 21-point victory, and was awarded the maximum 10 in the AFLCA votes for his performance.
 Walters received his first All-Australian selection named in the 2019 All-Australian team as a half forward.

 The 2022 AFL season saw Walters make his return as a forward after spending time in the midfield in recent seasons.
 Walters played his 200th game during Fremantle's round 23 clash against GWS, he played a pivotal role kicking three goals in Fremantle's 20 point win.
-Walters played a crucial role in Fremantle's elimination final victory over the Western Bulldogs at Optus Stadium kicking three goals.
+Walters played a crucial role in Fremantle's elimination final victory over the Western Bulldogs at Perth Stadium kicking three goals.